How to Choose the Best Areas to Visit in London

 Chinatown

-For first time visitors, one of the best areas to visit in London is Chinatown.
+For first time visitors, one of the top areas to visit in London is Chinatown.
 It’s nestled on the edge of Soho, and is surrounded by theatres and popular shopping streets.
 The original Chinatown was actually in Limehouse, in London’s East End.
-But by the 1950s a few Chinese restaurants started popping up in Chinatown’s current location.
+But by the 1950’s a few Chinese restaurants started popping up in Chinatown’s current location.
 It’s now the largest Chinatown in the UK, and one of the largest in Europe too.
-It’s the perfect place to grab an authentic Asian meal, and the decorations on the streets make this area of London come to life.
+Chinatown is the perfect place to grab an authentic Asian meal, and the decorations on the streets make this area of London really come to life.

 Covent Garden